long-username/DTDN-DTDN-Dual-task-De-raining-Network/ReadMe.md

 Please use python 3.6 and Keras 2.2.

 The weights of DTDN can be downloaded at https://drive.google.com/file/d/1s5rrrzdSIOkD017VOcf3Ajq0UpttIzd6/view?usp=sharing

+The training data can be downloaded at https://drive.google.com/file/d/1QDNZwLQrxeMFw2qbArNqDwk5bnYFL64G/view?usp=sharing